actions-marketplace-validations/loadmill_run-test-plan-action/README.md

 # Run Loadmill Test Plan action

-This action runs a loadmill test plan, wait for it to complete and returns the result.
+This action runs a loadmill test plan, waits for it to complete and returns the result.

 ## Inputs